ajv-validator/ajv/custom.md

 All custom keywords types can have an optional `metaSchema` property in their definitions.
 It is a schema against which the value of keyword will be validated during schema compilation.

+Custom keyword can also have an optional `dependencies` property in their definitions - it is a list of required keywords in a containing (parent) schema.

 Example. `range` and `exclusiveRange` keywords using compiled schema:

 ```javascript